California to Loan 500 Ventilators to National Stockpile as Crisis Deepens

 Over 2,500 Californians are hospitalized with the virus as of Monday morning, including 1,000 in the intensive care unit, and the state’s death toll stood at 343.
 Officials say there are another 3,100 suspected Covid-19 hospitalizations and most confirmed cases are people between the ages of 18-49.

-In Los Angeles County, the Covid-19 mortality rate in Los Angeles County climbed to 2.3% as officials announced nearly 60 new deaths over the weekend and Monday.
+In Los Angeles County, the Covid-19 mortality rate climbed to 2.3% as officials announced nearly 60 new deaths over the weekend and Monday.

 “It’s very important to us that if you’re elderly or if you have an underlying health condition you stay home except to go to medical appointments,” said Barbara Ferrer, LA County Public Health director.
 “When you’re out and about even for essential services, you put yourself at risk to become infected with Covid-19 and becoming seriously ill.”